Baccalaureate Degree Candidates

 Academic Regalia (Caps and Gowns)

-If you are interested in purchasing rings or announcements, you can contact the Jostens Company.
-More information is on their website, college.jostens.com.
-They will also be on campus for the Graduation Fair.
+If you are interested in purchasing rings or announcements, you can do so on the Jostens Company website.

 Location: DCU Center Arena (50 Foster St, Worcester, MA 01608)